October 4, 2019

 February 26, 2016

-This recipe was created by Dr. Joseph McPhee, a bariatric surgeon at the Healthy Weight Management Center at Lancaster General Health.
+This recipe was created by Dr. Joseph McPhee, a physician at the Healthy Weight Management & Bariatric Surgery.

 Several years ago I began my search for the best fish taco recipe.
 I tried a number of versions but none met my expectations.
 Something was missing.
 Then I attended an annual surgical meeting in San Diego where I experienced the best fish tacos ever in a city that arguably perfected the dish.